apis-hub/graphqlify/README.md

 ## Playground

-You can play with the Brandfolder GraphQL api at https://graphql.brandfolder.com
+You can play with the Brandfolder GraphQL API at https://graphql.brandfolder.com

 ## Usage